disorderedmaterials/dissolve/web/docs/userguide/modules/evolution/intrashake/_index.md

 ## Overview

 The `IntraShake` module performs Monte Carlo "shakes" of intramolecular terms within molecules, covering defined bond, angle, and torsions.
-All moves take into account both the full intermolecular and intramolecular energies of the atoms.
+All moves take into account both the full intermolecular and intramolecular energies of the atoms in the molecule.
+This encompasses the full pair potential energy within the cutoff range of the molecule's atoms, as well as any intramolecular pair potential energy contributions.

 ## Description